 Welcome to Year 2

-Thank you all for your hard work and support and as always stay safe!
+As always, thank you all for your hard work, support and stay safe!

 The Year 2 Team

 White Rose Maths Daily online lessons - complete any working out in your homework book :)

 KIRF - KEY INSTANT RECALL FACTS

 For those of you who wish to access the half termly KIRFs which we began to send out for homework this year, please see all the Y2 KIRFs below.

 A Wonderful World Topic grid and additional documents

 Please read the information below to find out more about the routines in Year 2.